 Charities for vulnerable road users have largely welcomed the proposed changes:

 - Living Streets, the charity for everyday walking, welcomed the inclusion of stronger priorities for pedestrians as a positive step towards promoting active travel and in supporting a sustainable, efficient transport system.

-- The British Horse Society have welcomed much needed guidance to other road users on how to safely pass horses.
+- The British Horse Society has welcomed much-needed guidance to other road users on how to safely pass horses.

-- Cycling UK have welcomed greater consideration for cyclists and have outlined key changes to the Code which will make cycling safer, to include junction priority, clearer guidance on overtaking cyclists and the use of the Dutch Reach method when opening vehicle doors.
+- Cycling UK has welcomed greater consideration for cyclists and has outlined key changes to the Code which will make cycling safer, to include junction priority, clearer guidance on overtaking cyclists and the use of the Dutch Reach method when opening vehicle doors.

 The Motorcycle Action Group, a rights organisation promoting motorcycling, have called on the Department of Transport to make it clear that the changes are intended to also apply to the treatment of motorcyclists, as they are also a category of vulnerable road user.